MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configure-junk-email-settings-on-exo-mailboxes.md

 ### How do you know that you've successfully configured the safelist collection on a mailbox?

-To verify that you've successfully configured the safelist collection on a mailbox, use any of following procedures:
+To verify that you've successfully configured the safelist collection on a mailbox, use any of the following procedures:

 - Replace _\<MailboxIdentity\>_ with the name, alias, or email address of the mailbox, and run the following command to verify the property values: